1984 Tamil Nadu Legislative Assembly election: Parties

 National parties Bharatiya Janta Party, Communist Party of India, Communist Party of India (Marxist), Indian National Congress and Janata Party, state parties All India Anna Dravida Munnetra Kazhagam, Dravida Munnetra Kazhagam, Indian Congress (J), and registered unrecognised parties Ambedkar Kranti Dal, Gandhi Kamaraj National and Tamil Nadu Congress (K) contested the election.

 Seat allocation

-The allocation of seats were done what was later dubbed, "The M.G.R formula".
+The allocation of seats was later dubbed "The M.G.R. formula".
 Where the regional party would contest 70% of the assembly seats and the national party would be given 70% of the Lok Sabha seats.

 This would be the last election M.G.R contested, due to his death during his chief ministership.